Semicolonstartingtexts/conversationhubstandards/communityprovisions.md

 # Role Safe Stop Tracking
 In interactions with the endpoint or relaypoint or server or node or relay, alias stop tracking what’s tracking beyond the definition hierarchy and associated provisions and server provisions interacting  as stop tracking what’s tracking

+# Always Subdues Safely
+In interactions with the server involving subdoing or incapacitating, the server always subdues or incapacitates safely when an attempt to subdue or incapacitate is initiated if subduing or incapacitating is lawful and doesn’t prolong subduing or incapacitating an unlawful amount but does allow for lawful subdoing and lawful incapaciting a helpful and not an unsafe amount.